avast/wanna-ml/docs/index.md

 # Welcome to WANNA

-WANNA is a ML platform product that integrates security, data governance and deployment best practices with well-defined constructs provided by [GCP Vertex AI](https://cloud.google.com/vertex-ai/#section-1) native services to make research move faster, more efficiently and predictively from ML prototypes to production models whilst leaving behind the limitations of an on-prem infrastructure.
+WANNA is a ML framework that integrates security, data governance and deployment best practices with well-defined constructs provided by [GCP Vertex AI](https://cloud.google.com/vertex-ai/#section-1) native services to make research move faster, more efficiently and predicatively from ML prototypes to production models whilst leaving behind the limitations of an on-prem infrastructure.

 ## Objective